 At the time I was interested in personal finance and knew that I didn’t want to take on more student loans than necessary.
 Unfortunately, many high schools do not help in preparing students for the financial aspects of going to college, so it is crucial you do your own research and recruit family and friends for help.

-Originally, I wanted to go to East Carolina University (ECU) in North Carolina, but when I saw the out-of-state price tag on ECU versus the in-state cost of Northern Virginia Community College (NVCC, or affectionately, NOVA), my plans changed.
+Originally, I wanted to go to East Carolina University (ECU), but when I saw the out-of-state price tag on ECU versus the in-state cost of Northern Virginia Community College (NVCC, or affectionately, NOVA), my plans changed.

 Community colleges are a great option for many reasons: